pakar/bubblewrap_opencode/README.md

 ## Notes
 - If opencode is located anywhere else than /usr/bin/opencode you need to update the hardcoded path
-- This has been tested on ArchLinux so required path's may be different for /usr/lib etc.
+- This has been tested on ArchLinux so required path's on your system be different.

 ## Toubleshooting
 - Replace /usr/bin/opencode in the script with /usr/bin/bash and run it.
 Allows you to look around within the the container to see what's available.